torvalds/linux/Documentation/media/uapi/dvb/fe-get-info.rst

 Description
 ===========

-All Digital TV frontend devices support the ``FE_GET_INFO`` ioctl.
+All Digital TV frontend devices support the :ref:`FE_GET_INFO` ioctl.
 It is used to identify kernel devices compatible with this specification and to obtain information about driver and hardware capabilities.
 The ioctl takes a pointer to dvb_frontend_info which is filled by the driver.
 When the driver is not compatible with this specification the ioctl